NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 That was fun ... what else can I convert to energy ?
 ##### End of examples
 ####  Errata
-* Freeman’s gift?
+* Feynman’s gift?
 It’s cosmic.
 He is able to see more interconnections between more things than almost anybody.
 He sees the interrelationships, whether it’s in some microscopic physical process or in a big complicated machine like Orion.
 He has been, from the time he was in his teens, capable of understanding essentially anything that he’s interested in.
 He’s the most intelligent person I know. — Ted Taylor
 * Space has four dimensions.
 Time is one of those dimentions measured in meters just like the other three.
 A *second* is in reality 300 thousand kilometers. (this of course means the speed of light is actually 1, without units)
 * Mass is NOT equivalent to energy:  **_Mass IS Energy_**
 * Matter is not the same thing as mass either.
 Mass is just one attribute of matter.
 Other attributes of matter are charge, spin, time direction ...